ThorTila/smoothScrollingJS/README.md

 <section id="contact"></section>
 ```
 ## About
-That`s first version of script so it could work not exactly predictable, but I`m working omn it, so be prepared for next versions with brand new bugs.
+That's first version of script so it could work not exactly predictable, but I'm working on it, so be prepared for next versions with brand new bugs.

-##License
+## License
-It`s free to use and to change whatever you want.
+It's free to use and to change whatever you want.